 IP and Orphan Drug Designation

-Ygalo has been granted orphan drug status in both the US and Europe, which provides benefits including market exclusivity for seven and ten years respectively.
+Melflufen has been granted orphan drug status in both the US and Europe, which provides benefits including market exclusivity for seven and ten years respectively.
 Orphan drug status is granted to treatments that target rare diseases where it is unlikely that the costs of developing such treatments would be recovered through sales.

 Oncopeptides has an active patent strategy encompassing all major geographic markets including the US, Europe, Canada and Japan.
 The company has secured five patent families consisting of more than 24 granted patents and 26 pending patent applications in major markets across the world, including the US, Europe, Canada and Japan and there is the potential for some of these to be extended following the granting of marketing approval.
-Oncopeptides has patents granted and patent applications pending covering Ygalo, its formulations, manufacturing processes and its medical applications.
+Oncopeptides AB has patents granted and patent applications pending covering melflufen, its formulations, manufacturing processes and its medical applications.